 Berlioz did not invent the expression ‘the music of the future’ nor its application to the music of Wagner; but another phrase, the ‘school of mayhem’ (l’école du charivari) enters his vocabulary in 1860 and becomes synonymous for him with the ‘music of the future’.
 The word ‘charivari’ denoted noise and confusion, and was commonly used by Berlioz himself (for example CG nos.
 2100, 2192, 2202, 2219).
-It was also the title of a satirical paper published in Paris, and Berlioz himself had often been at the receiving end of its attacks.
+It was also the title of a satirical paper published in Paris, and Berlioz himself had often been at the receiving end of its attacks (see Berlioz Cartoons).
 It seems that the phrase ‘the school of mayhem’ was Berlioz’s own invention and was associated in his mind with the music of Wagner.

 Wagner’s first contacts with Paris in 1839-1842, as a young and little-known composer, were one of the unhappiest episodes of his life.
 His return to Paris in September 1859 for an extended stay till May 1861 can be seen as the counterpart to this: now an established figure with major works to his credit, Wagner aimed at promoting performances of his music and securing his position in Paris, still widely regarded as the capital of the musical world of the time.
 It was also during his first visit to Paris that he had met Berlioz, whose music made such an impression on him at the time.
 Twenty years later he still regarded Berlioz as one of the three outstanding composers of the age, in the same company as Liszt and Wagner himself (WL no. 301a).
 It seems that one of his hopes was to build bridges with Berlioz and engage him musically, and not just on the personal level as in London in June 1855 – hence among other things the inscription on the score of Tristan und Isolde which he presented to Berlioz early in 1860 (CG no. 2468).

 This is what Liszt had for years been urging Berlioz to do with Wagner, but Berlioz was not won over.
 According to a letter of Hans von Bülow, who may have obtained his information from Wagner himself, Berlioz was slow in acknowledging the gift of the score from Wagner, and Bülow took this very badly.
-It so happens that Berlioz’s copy of Tristan is extant; it shows that Berlioz did read the score carefully, as can be seen from the numerous critical comments he pencilled in his copy (see Le Ménestrel 28 September 1884, p.
-348-9 and a series of articles in the same journal in October 1884).
+It so happens that Berlioz’s copy of Tristan is extant; it shows that Berlioz did read the score carefully, as can be seen from the numerous critical comments he pencilled in his copy (see Le Ménestrel 28 September 1884, pp. 348-9 and a series of articles in the same journal in October 1884).
 In retrospect it was probably already too late to bring about the meeting of minds that Liszt had hoped for.
 The result was a dialogue of the deaf, and in the process Berlioz and Liszt were driven further apart.

 During the autumn of 1859 Wagner and Berlioz had occasion to meet several times (CG nos.
 2425, 2428, 2431, 2433, 2451).
 Wagner was busy preparing a series of concerts of his own music.
 He relates in his autobiography how he attempted to secure the support of Berlioz; according to him Berlioz was initially helpful but was then checked by the intervention of Marie Recio (Mein Leben II pp. 706-8) who may conceivably have played a part in complicating the relations between the two men (cf. also WL no. 301a).
 Whatever the truth, Berlioz found the concerts an unwelcome imposition: not for the first time he was obliged to review music which he found uncongenial, but Wagner was a proposition altogether different from the countless mediocrities he had been forced to endure over his career as a music critic, and Wagner could not be ignored.
 Berlioz’s letters tell an eloquent story (CG nos.
 2464, 2471, 2472, 2473; cf. 2480).